3A/2A High School Softball: Woodland falls on the road to non-league foe Evergreen

 Gabi Silveria delivered a two-run home run in the third to get a pair of runs back after Evergreen’s seven-run second inning, to pull to 9-4.

 Unfortunately for Woodland, it just couldn’t hold down Evergreen’s offense.
 The Plainsmen added five more runs in the fourth to push their lead out to 14-4.
-Evergreen banged out 20 hits.
+Evergreen banged out 20 hits on the day.

 Kadence Burleson finished 4-for-5 with a pair of doubles, a triple and three RBI out of the cleanup spot in the Plainsmen’s order.
 McKayla White added a three-hit game with four runs scored for Evergreen.